 As Tim Ferriss says in The 4-Hour Workweek: “Learn to ask, ‘If this is the only thing I accomplish today, will I be satisfied with my day?’ … Common time wasters include meetings, discussions, phone calls, web surfing, and e-mails that are unimportant.”

 If you want more advice, please speak to us.
 Real Marketing executes marketing plans across digital and traditional marketing channels every day, so we can take the strain out of implementing your marketing plan.
-We often work as our clients’ flexible part-time marketing manager for 1 to 8 days per month or on defined projects.
+We often work as our clients’ flexible virtual marketing manager for 1 to 8 days per month or on defined projects.

 Time Management Bonus

 Free up some of your time – Tim Ferriss makes some good recommendations on time management:

 - Make your to-do list for tomorrow before you finish today: When you add an item to this list, ask yourself if you would view a day as productive if that’s the only thing on the list that you got done.
 Then, when you start in the morning, just attack that list with vigour knowing that all of the stuff is worthwhile.